-EMSP 4502.03: Honours Seminar in Early Modern Studies: The Development of Aesthetic Theory in the Early Modern Period II While the arts have been a topic of theoretical concern since antiquity, it is only in the early modern period that aesthetics emerged as an independent field of inquiry.
+EMSP 4502.03: Honours Seminar in Early Modern Studies: The Development of Aesthetic Theory in the Early Modern Period II

+While the arts have been a topic of theoretical concern since antiquity, it is only in the early modern period that aesthetics emerged as an independent field of inquiry.
 This seminar will consider how the various understandings of the arts with which the early modern period began developed into the independent field of aesthetics.
 Throughout the course, art and literature of the period will be studied in conjunction with theoretical texts.
 This course may be designated as fulfilling the honours qualifying examination requirements for an EMSP combined honours BA (see Section 6 of Degree Requirements above).
 Students are also welcome to take this course as an elective with the permission of the instructor.

-Instructor: Neil Robertson Format: Seminar Restriction: Students must have completed at least two years of university study (minimum 60 credit hours) prior to enrolment Prerequisite: Exclusion: EMSP 4501.03 or permission of the instructor.
-EMSP 4500.06
+Restriction: Students must have completed at least two years of enrolment

+Prerequisite: EMSP 4501.03 or permission of the instructor.